For independent restaurants and small groups using Google Maps and TripAdvisor.

 Response Template (planner-friendly)

 “Thanks, [Name].
-For pre‑theater at [venue], we recommend [time window]; mains reach the table in [X minutes].
+For [event or show], we recommend [time window]; mains reach the table in [X minutes].
 We have [dietary] menus.
 Just let us know in the notes.”

 C) Balanced 60/40 Play